If you feel overwhelmed due to debt settlement, Chapter 13 bankruptcy GA could allow you to restructure your debts. Learn more here.

 Appointing a Chapter 13 Bankruptcy Trustee Georgia

 After filing for Chapter 13 bankruptcy, the court will assign you a trustee.
 It is the trustee’s job to administer your case.
-They will examine your proposed repayment plan to make sure that it complies with all legal requirements.
+They will examine your proposed repayment plan to ensure it complies with all legal requirements.
 They will collect payments from the plan and distribute them accordingly to your creditors.

 Attending the Georgia 341 Creditors Meeting

 All debtors who have filed for a Chapter 13 bankruptcy case in Georgia will have to attend a 341 meeting.
 It is also sometimes referred to as a creditor’s meeting because both the trustee and the creditors can attend.
-They can ask you questions about your finances, assets, and the paperwork that you have submitted.
+They can ask you questions about your finances, assets, and submitted paperwork.

-The meeting is mandatory, and you must attend.
+The creditor meeting is mandatory, and you must attend.
 Your attorney can be present but cannot answer questions on your behalf.
-Creditors rarely show up for these meetings but do have the right to be there.
+Creditors rarely participate in these meetings but have the right to be there.